Mobile technology has started to upend traditional accounting practices, and could soon transform the profession entirely.

 Automation and Cybersecurity Must Be Near-Term Goals

 By 2022, Root predicts that accounting could move to a place where a client and an accountant won't even have to meet in an office.
 They could video chat and also exchange important data via a secure platform.
 Root stresses "secure" in that prediction.
 Cybercriminals have learned that accountants have a wealth of information about people.
 Everything from Social Security numbers to banking information and have been targeting the industry.
-"Cybercriminals have figured this out and are breaking into accounts and selling data on the black web," Root says.
+"Cybercriminals have figured this out and are breaking into accounts and selling data on the deep web," Root says.
 "Accountants see their livelihoods at risk."

 Accounting hasn't taken cybersecurity as seriously as banking has, but that needs to change if the industry wants to move forward with any technological advances, according to Root.
 Small firms won't be able to do it alone, though.
 They will likely need help from service providers.
 The sooner accountants make better use of technology, the sooner they'll be able to start shifting low-value work to automated programs and allow their human employees to focus on human customers.
 "It certainly should have an impact on growth and improving efficiencies," says Root.